ORCID/i2-workshop-2016/README.md

 In this section, we'll switch directions and discuss some of the key considerations in making sure that users can connect their ORCID iD to your institution quickly and easily, and that they understand the value of doing so.

+##Redirect pages
 While much of the cross-link interaction takes place on the ORCID site, there are (minimally) 2 pages that you'll need to create on your own site:

-1. Redirect page - user authorized the connection
+1. Redirect page - user authorized the connection (this is the page URL that you provide in your API credential registration)
 2. Redirect page - user denied permission

 It's important to include messaging and graphics on these pages that help users understand what's happening, and to provide them with resources in case they have questions or run into trouble.

-##Redirect page - user authorized the connection
+###Redirect page - user authorized the connection
 - Confirmation message (optionally, customized with the user's name/ORCID iD)
 - Link/button back to ORCID (use https://orcid.org/my-orcid to send the user to the logged-in view)
 - Contact at your instituion for help/questions about ORCID